import numpy as np

 [0 1 2 3 4 5 6 7 8 9]

-If you want to explicitly define the data type of the elements, you can add the dtype
+If you want to explicitly define the data type (floats, integers, etc.) of the elements, you can add the dtype

-keyword argument (the same applies for all functions that are given below).
+keyword argument (the same applies for all functions that are given below), but you do not have to know this.

 = 10